Department website: http://reedcollegeofmedia.wvu.edu

 The Integrated Marketing Communications (IMC) graduate program--http://imc.wvu.edu/--was the first online graduate program in integrated marketing communications in the world.
 Established in 2003 by the Reed College of Media (formerly P. I. Reed School of Journalism), the program celebrated its 10th anniversary in 2013.
 There are more than 400 active students in the program and more than 600 program graduates.
 Students take an introductory course, four core courses, two specialty courses (chosen from 3 options), three electives (chosen from around 20 options) and complete the degree with a capstone experience.

 Assistantships available in and through the college each year pay stipends, health insurance, and tuition remission.
-Graduate assistants supervise broadcast and computer laboratories, advise undergraduates, and assist professors with teaching courses, service learning, and research projects.
-Some graduate students work in media-related positions in their own and in other WVU programs.
+Graduate assistants assist professors with teaching courses, service learning, and research projects, and supervise broadcast and computer laboratories.
+Some graduate students work in media-related positions programs in units across WVU.

 master of SCIENCE IN integrated marketing communications (MS)